D4n2021/BP-text-based-android-game/01 plannedContent.md

 Planned content:

 - singleplayer (maybe multiplayer very late in development)
+- player starts somewhere on the map (random points)
+- player can follow roads to find road signs
-- Chernarus map high resolution, accessable anytime during play
+- player will have to find the Chernarus high resolution map and a compas, accessable anytime during play
 - player must find his own position everytime and can place markers  on map)
 - 1920x1080 ingame screenshots of all buildings (Chernarus Redux ArmA 3 mod), of helicrashes and airdrops
 - screenshots of buildings at 3 different daytimes and rain and no rain: